Optimal Bias-variance Tradeoff in Matrix and Tensor Estimation: Introduction

 \section{Introduction}

-Low-rank tensor models are a cornerstone of modern machine learning.
-They capture essential structure in high-dimensional signals while offering substantial gains in computation and storage.
-Applications include recommender systems \citep{koren2009matrix}, topic modeling \citep{blei2003latent}, community detection \citep{anandkumar2014tensor,abbe2018community}, and, more recently, latent variable learning \citep{diakonikolas2024implicit} and generative modeling \citep{hur2023generative,peng2023generative}.
-The effectiveness of these methods demonstrate that many real-world signals embedded in high-dimensional ambient spaces can be well-approximated by low-rank structures.
+Low-rank matrix and tensor estimation is a cornerstone of modern machine learning.
+Such models capture essential structure in high-dimensional signals while offering substantial gains in computation and storage.
+Applications include recommender systems \citep{koren2009matrix}, topic modeling \citep{blei2003latent}, community detection \citep{abbe2018community, diakonikolas2024implicit}, and, more recently, latent variable learning \citep{anandkumar2014tensor, sherman2020estimating, zhang2023moment} and generative modeling \citep{hur2023generative, peng2023generative}.
+The success of these methods suggests that many real-world signals in high-dimensional ambient spaces can be well approximated by low-rank structure.

-The study of exactly low-rank estimation is well-developed, particularly in the matrix setting.
-A large body of work has introduced efficient algorithms for tasks such as matrix completion and denoising, including nuclear norm relaxation \citep{koltchinskii2011nuclear}, convex optimization \citep{candes2012exact}, nonconvex methods \citep{chi2019nonconvex}, and SVD guarantees with unbalanced matrices \citep{cai2018rate}.
+The theory of low-rank estimation is well developed in the matrix setting.
+Many efficient methods have been proposed for matrix completion and denoising, including nuclear-norm relaxation \citep{koltchinskii2011nuclear}, convex optimization \citep{candes2012exact}, nonconvex approaches \citep{chi2019nonconvex}, and refined SVD guarantees for highly rectangular matrices \citep{cai2018rate}.
+Nevertheless, most existing guarantees are tailored to exactly low-rank signals.
+When the signal is not exactly low-rank, accurate estimation is typically established under additional structural conditions, such as spectral gap assumptions.

-Parallel efforts in low-rank tensor estimation are well-developed, including the study of higher-order tensor singular value decompositions in the non-random setting \citep{de2000multilinear,DeLathauwer2000} and Riemannian optimization methods for low-rank Tucker tensor completion \citep{kressner2014low}.
-Nevertheless, the tensor setting poses additional challenges: many fundamental problems are computationally intractable, multiple inequivalent notions of rank (e.g.~CP and Tucker) exist, and best low-rank approximations need not be unique \citep[e.g.][]{hillar2013most}.
-Most theoretical guarantees in tensor estimation \citep[e.g.][]{zhang2018tensor,han2022optimal}, like their matrix counterparts, rely on the assumption that the underlying signal is exactly low-rank.
+Substantial efforts have advanced low-rank tensor estimation, including higher-order tensor singular value decompositions in deterministic settings \citep{de2000multilinear,DeLathauwer2000}, symmetric tensor decomposition in deterministic settings \citep{jin2024scalable}, and Riemannian optimization methods for low-rank Tucker tensor completion \citep{kressner2014low}.
+At the same time, the tensor setting poses additional challenges: many fundamental problems are computationally intractable, multiple inequivalent notions of rank (e.g., CP and Tucker) coexist, and best low-rank approximations need not be unique \citep[e.g.][]{hillar2013most}.
+Accordingly, most theoretical guarantees in tensor estimation \citep[e.g.][]{anandkumar2017homotopy,zhang2018tensor,han2022optimal}, like their matrix counterparts, assume that the underlying signal is exactly low-rank.
+In practice, however, signals are rarely exactly low-rank: their singular values typically decay gradually rather than dropping to zero at a finite rank.
+This creates a gap between theory and practice, since many existing guarantees are tailored to idealized exactly low-rank models and do not directly characterize performance in realistic regimes.